dotnet/docs/docs/core/deploying/runtime-package-store.md

 You're required to deploy the resulting published app to an environment that has the packages described in the target manifest.
 Failing to do so results in the app failing to start.

-Specify multiple target manifests when publishing an app by repeating the option and value.
+Specify multiple target manifests when publishing an app by repeating the option and path (for example, `--manifest manifest1.xml --manifest manifest2.xml`).
 When you do so, the app is trimmed for the union of packages specified in the target manifest files provided to the command.

 ## Specifying target manifests in the project file